faizan-mazhar/lambda-flask-api/README.md

 # exchange-rate-api

+A lambda based Flask API which return exchange rate for current tarket curriencies along with difference with previous day.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.

 - exchange_rate - Code for the application's Lambda function.